databricks/cli/docs/commands.md

  * `--external-id` -
  * `--id` - Databricks group ID.

-## `bricks instance-pools` - manage ready-to-use cloud instances which reduces a cluster start and auto-scaling times.
+## `databricks instance-pools` - manage ready-to-use cloud instances which reduces a cluster start and auto-scaling times.

 Instance Pools API are used to create, edit, delete and list instance pools by using ready-to-use cloud instances which reduces a cluster start and auto-scaling times.